Rateit-PM4-Org/Rateit/README.md

 ## Usage

 1. Open [Rateit](https://rateit.pm4.init-lab.ch) in your browser
-2. Create your first rating
+2. Create your first Rits and rate them
-3. Organize your rated items into categories
+3. Organize your Rits with Tags
-4. Explore analytics on your preferences

 ## Developer infrastructure setup